cuzzo/wow-llm/ruby/nnlm-v1/GRAPH.md

 Remember, this represents how much an `output` pays attention to a neuron.

 The output is sent signals directly from neurons.
-An output can only be *wrong* if it gets the bad inputs from its connections to the neurons.
+An output can only be *wrong* if it gets bad inputs from its connections to the neurons (given its bias).

-These connections are the `weights`, and so the output must adjust the `weight` that it gives to neuron's vote whenever the output makes the wrong prediction.
+These connections are the `weights`, and so the output must adjust the `weight` that it gives to neuron's votes whenever the output its final prediction wrong.

 Imagine a neuron that learned to pick up on the word "fire" being in the context.
 The word "dance" may have learned to weight signals from this neuron very low.